mcooper92/capstone-cooper/README.md

 The inputs into this application are user events processed through this micro-service, Client Service, which handles user search queries, user views, and user purchases.

 The Client Service handles six processes:
-1. To retrieve products from the product inventory (stored in an Elasticsearch DB) using a user defined search query
+1. Retrieve products from the product inventory (stored in an Elasticsearch DB) using a user defined search query.
-2. To send new products to the Product Inventory Service
+2. Send new products to the Product Inventory Service.
-3. To send completed purchase orders to the Order Service
+3. Send completed purchase orders to the Order Service.
-4. To retrieve recommendations from the Recommendation Service
+4. Retrieve recommendations from the Recommendation Service.
-5. To send active user_ID to the Recommendation Service
+5. Send active user_IDs to the Recommendation Service.
-6. To send user product page views to the Events Service
+6. Send users' product page views to the Events Service.

 Process #1 relies on an Elasticsearch Database, which is updated on a set interval, to return user search queries in real-time.
 Similarly, process #4 relies on Redis, which caches the most recent users' recommendations, to return users' recommendations in real-time.
 In the background, recommendations are added to the Redis cache via an SQS queue and polling service.
 All other processes happen in real-time.
 If a user's recommendations are not present in the cache, a default set of recommendations based on popularity is returned to the user and that user is added to the queue to the Recommendation Service.